mikewren/MeshCore/docs/faq.md

 ### Q: What frequencies are supported by MeshCore?
-**A:** It supports the 868MHz range in the UK/EU and the 915MHz range in New Zealand, Australia, and the USA.
+**A:** It supports the 868 MHz range in the UK/EU and the 915 MHz range in New Zealand, Australia, and the USA.
 Countries and regions in these two frequency ranges are also supported.
 The firmware and client allow users to set their preferred frequency.
-- Australia and New Zealand are using **915.8MHz**
+- Australia and New Zealand are using **915.8 MHz**
-- UK and EU are gravitating toward **867.5MHz**
+- UK and EU are gravitating toward **867.500 MHz**
-- There are discussions on discord for UK to move to 869.525MHz (https://discord.com/channels/826570251612323860/1330643963501351004/1342554454498742374)
+- There are discussions on discord for UK to move to 869.525  (https://discord.com/channels/826570251612323860/1330643963501351004/1342554454498742374)
-- USA is gravitating toward **910.525MHz**
+- USA is gravitating toward **910.525 **

 the rest of the radio settings are the same for all frequencies:
 - Spread Factor (SF): 10